oanda/apidocs/sections/reference.md

 HTTP/1.1 400 Bad Request

 {
-    "errorCode" : [OANDA error code, may or may kot be the same as the HTTP status code], "message"   : [a description of the error which occurred, intended for developers], "moreInfo"  : [(OPTIONAL) a link to a web page describing the error and possible causes and solutions] }
+    "code" : [OANDA error code, may or may kot be the same as the HTTP status code], "message"   : [a description of the error which occurred, intended for developers], "moreInfo"  : [(OPTIONAL) a link to a web page describing the error and possible causes and solutions] }